 Language consists of receptive and expressive language.
-Receptive language is the language that we understand, and expressive language is the language that we produce.
+Receptive language is the language that we understand, and expressive language is the language that we use.
 Receptive language consists of listening and reading, and expressive language consists of speaking and writing.

-Phonology is the study of the smallest units of language that governs how phonemes are used.
+Phonology is the study of the smallest units of language that govern how phonemes are used.
 Phonemes consist of many sounds, such as (but not limited to) /s/, /a/, and /m/.
-Phonemes are always denoted within brackets like / /, to show that we are talking about the way something sounds.
+Phonemes are always denoted within brackets like / / to show that we are talking about the way something sounds.
 It is important to note that sometimes the letter symbol and the actual sound the phoneme makes do not match up.
 You can find more information about phonemes and the International Phonetic Alphabet here.

 Receptive Language Resources